 Financial planners will generally advise against this option unless you’re using the money to pay off higher-interest debt.
 Of course, if you have debt, you have a credit history.
 If you have no credit history, only consider secured loans if unsecured options are not available to you.

 You can apply for a secured loan at any local bank or credit union.
-Learn more about the difference between a secured and unsecured loan here.
+Secured vs. Unsecured Personal Loans about the difference between a secured and unsecured loan.

 How to use a cosigner for a personal loan

 Sometimes, we need a little help from our friends.
 Finding a cosigner is the first action a lender will recommend to you when you ask how to get a personal loan without credit.
 Young people often do this with their parents because they have no credit history.
 Workers can also ask their employer to cosign.

 It’s important to understand what you’re getting into with this option.
 A cosigner’s credit history will be affected by the loan, and it will show up as debt on their credit report.
 If you default, your cosigner will be held liable for the balance of the loan.
 Defaulting on a cosigned loan can ruin a good relationship, so be careful.

 How to get a credit-builder loan

 Credit-builder loans won’t solve your immediate cash problem, but they’re a great way to establish credit history.
 The lender will agree to loan you a small amount, but rather than give you the money, they deposit it into a savings account.
 You need to pay off the loan to get the money.